 Open Jar Studios, a partnership of Broadway insiders led by Jeff Whiting, build a new rehearsal space in Times Square for rehearsals, auditions, and support offices for large-scale Broadway productions.

-Located at 1601 Broadway, across the entire 11th and 12th floors, the studios will feature 51,346 square feet of rehearsal space and support offices.
-The space will include two 4,000 square-foot studios with 24-foot high ceilings (making them the largest studios in Manhattan) in addition to numerous studios suited perfectly for dance and music rehearsals, production offices, and even costume fittings.
+Located at 1601 Broadway, across the entire 11th and 12th floors, the studios feature 40,000 square feet of rehearsal space and support offices.
+The space includes two 4,000 square-foot studios with 22-foot high ceilings (making them the largest studios in Manhattan) in addition to numerous studios suited perfectly for dance and music rehearsals, production offices, and even costume fittings.

 Project Manager, Jeff Whiting, has brought together a partnership filled with Broadway insiders, including: The Shubert Organization, Jeffrey Seller (Producer of HAMILTON), Music Theatre International, Barry Weissler (Producer of CHICAGO), Fred Gallo (PRG), Tony Award-winning director/choreographers Susan Stroman and Andy Blankenbuehler, composer Stephen Flaherty, designers Ken Billington (lighting), Howell Binkley (lighting), Beowulf Boritt (scenic), David Korins (scenic), Kai Harada (sound), Alex Lacamoire (music supervisor) and acclaimed actor Joshua Henry (currently starring in CAROUSEL).